Matt Allen (President)

 A member of the Royal Queensland Yacht Squadron, Jo learnt to sail as a young adult and competed in club racing both on her boat and sailing with others.
 She has sailed Hobie 16s at State, National and International level together with 14” skiffs.
 Jo has competed in a Brisbane to Gladstone Yacht race, sailed the east coast with her husband for 6 months and now enjoys spending time kitesurfing and sailing with her family on their trimaran.
 She has been a panel member for Australian Sailing in youth misconduct matters and is involved in youth sailing through her daughters.

-Jo is a senior executive and General Council with extensive experience in the energy sector.
+Jo is a senior executive and General Counsel with extensive experience in the energy sector.
 Jo provides strategic commercially focused legal advice including the development and implementation of governance frameworks to enable Boards and organisations achieve optimum outcomes through robust decision making.
 Jo has a deep commitment to safety, leadership, diversity and inclusion and is an experienced not for profit Company Director.

 A well-regarded and experienced sailor, Skip has recently retired from heading up Swan River Sailing and the West Australian Yachting Foundation which focused on delivering team building and leadership programs and developing youth match racing sailors.
 During this time, he also chaired the Warren Jones Regatta.